 Yom Kippur War

-The Yom Kippur War, Ramadan War, or October War (Milhemet Yom Hakipurim in the Hebrew language), also know as the 1973 Arab Israeli War and the Fourth Arab Israeli War, as a war fought by the coalition of Arab states led by Egypt and Syria against Israel from October 6 to 25, 1973.
+The Yom Kippur War, Ramadan War, or October War (Milhemet Yom Hakipurim in the Hebrew language), also known as the 1973 Arab Israeli War and the Fourth Arab Israeli War, was a war fought by the coalition of Arab states led by Egypt and Syria against Israel from October 6 to 25, 1973.

 The War began when the coalition launched a joint surprise attack on Israeli position in the Israeli-occupied territories on Yom Kippur, the holiest day in Judaism, which occurred that year during the Muslim holy month of Ramadan.

 Egyptian and Syrian forces crossed ceasefire lines to enter the Sinai Peninsula and Golan Heights respectively, which had been captured by Israel in the 1967 Six-Day War.

 Both the United States and the Soviet Union initiated massive resupply efforts to their respective allies during the war, and this led to a near-confrontation between the two nuclear superpowers.

 The war began with a massive and successful Egyptian cosign of the Suez Canal.

 After crossing the cease-fire lines, Egyptian forces advanced virtually unopposed into the Sinai Peninsula.
 After three days, Israel had mobilized most of its forces and managed to halt the Egyptian offensive, settling into a stalemate.